 A sunset visit requires forward planning

-So when I booked my tickets I looked up the rough time of sunset in London and aimed for that time.
+When I booked my Sky Garden ticket, I looked up the rough time of sunset in London and aimed for that time.
 Of course, by the time my visit came around, three weeks later, the sun was setting much, much later so I was far too early!
-If you can find a tool to tell you the time of the sunset in advance on the day you wish to visit then I’d definitely use that so that you figure out the best time to visit and don’t end up disappointed like me!
+I’d suggest using a tool like this to tell you the time of the sunset on the day you wish to visit so that you figure out the best time to visit the Sky Garden and don’t end up disappointed like me!

 20 Fenchurch Street